 The other problem we’re going to face is how branches are handled.
 SIMDs execute everything together, so they can’t perform jumps.
 What happens instead is that the individual lanes get masked off, i.e. they no longer participate.
 It also implies that unless all work items take the same branch, a GPU will typically execute both sides of the branch.

 Which means that for a SIMD of length N, we can get a worst-case usage of 1/N. On CPUs N is usually 1..8, so it’s not catastrophic, but on a GPU N can be as high as 64 at which point this does really matter.
 How can we make sure this doesn’t happen?
-First, we can take advantage of the subgroup execution; if we have a branch to select between a cheap and expensive version, and some work items take the expensive version, we might as well all take it.
-This reduces the cost of a branch from expensive + cheap to just expensive.
+First, we can take advantage of the subgroup execution.
+If we have a branch which selects between a cheap and expensive version, we can find out if there is any work item that wants to execute the expensive version.
+If so, we will simply force all work items onto the expensive version.
+This reduces the execution cost from the sum of the cheap & expensive path to just the expensive path.
 The other part is to simply avoid excessive branching.
 As CPUs get wider, this is also becoming more important, and techniques like sorting all data first, and the processing it become more interesting than heavy branching on individual work items.
 For instance, if you’re writing a particle simulation engine, it’s much faster to sort the particles by type, and the run a specialized program for each, compared to running all possible simulation programs for each particle.

 What have we learned?
 We need: